FENTANYL

 Mode(s) of Use: Smoked, injected, oral, transdermal patches that are chewed

 Physiological Effects: The approved use of fentanyl is for treatment of severe pain or as an adjunct to general or local anesthesia.
-Fentanyl may be abused in the same manner as other opiates and/or opioids like morphine, oxycodone, hydrocodone and heroin.
-Fentanyl is often mixed with heroin to potentiate or amplify the effects of heroin or in some cases is substituted for heroin.
+This drug may be abused in the same manner as other opiates and/or opioids like morphine, oxycodone, hydrocodone and heroin.
+It is often mixed with heroin to potentiate or amplify the effects of heroin or in some cases is substituted for heroin.
 Many deaths attributed to heroin overdoses are actually from fentanyl spiked into heroin.

 Psychological Effects: Euphoria (high), sedation, mental confusion